 What is the total cost of the Esthetician program?

-The tuition and fees for a student to complete Dorsey School of Beauty’s 440-hour Esthetician program currently totals $4,500.
-The tuition cost includes books and supplies (as published in the school catalog), but the total tuition may change based on a student’s decision to change career programs, extend training, withdraw, or interrupt training for any reason.
+Tuition and fees for a student to complete the Esthetician program can be found by visiting our Student Consumer Information page.
 To calculate the total cost of education, including indirect costs of room and board, personal expenses, transportation costs and loan fees associated with the cost of attendance, go to the Dorsey Schools Cost of Attendance page.

 Dorsey School of Beauty Esthetician program Equipment and Books